Logo

 John Fetterman invited Almeida to visit Braddock, and a year later they were married.

-John Fetterman is often seen wearing a sweatshirt and shorts, and long owned only one suit, which he wore when presiding over the Pennsylvania Senate, where there is a dress code.
+John Fetterman is often seen wearing a sweatshirt and shorts and for a long time owned only one suit, which he wore when presiding over the Pennsylvania Senate, where there is a dress code.

 John Fetterman purchased a new suit for his swearing-in as a US senator.